What Is the Difference Between Right Risk and Wrong Risk?

 Pastor John you have a new book out, a little 50-page book, titled Risk is Right: Better to Lose Your Life Than to Waste It.
 In light of our dreams and aspirations, how do we determine which risks would be right or wrong, and which risks God is actually calling us to?

 At every level, the Church can help us avoid stupid mistakes in our lives that would create unwarranted and unnecessary risks.
 None of us should live in a bubble where we are making all these decisions by ourselves.
-God ordained that we would be helped by those around us.
+God ordained that those around us would help us.

 I think both of those choices can be right because the Bible clearly says, as John Bunyan pointed out, there is a time to fly and a time to stand.
-Paul sometimes stood and was stoned, and sometimes he got in a basket and escaped.
+Sometimes Paul stood and was stoned and sometimes he got in a basket and escaped.
 Only the Holy Spirit can make plain when we should do one or the other.